Funny-mad-Peeea/ScaiIlp/readme.md

 When you want to support a new solver, you must ask yourself at which level you want to hook into the class hierarchy.

-1. If you want to communicate with the solver via the OsiSolverInterface, then you derive a class from ILPSolverOsi, construct your solver and implement get_solver_osi_model.
+1. If you want to communicate with the solver via the OsiSolverInterface, can use the ILPSolverOsi class.
+   The constructor takes any valid OsiSolverInterface*.

    Note, however, that the OsiSolverInterface does not provide all the functionality that is exposed by ILPSolverInterface.
 If your solver provides a non-Osi interface, you might prefer the latter.
-If your solver has ways to parially bypass Osi and add the missing functionality, you should override the corresponding functions of IlpSolverOsi.
+If your solver has ways to partially bypass Osi and add the missing functionality, you should override the corresponding functions of IlpSolverOsi.

 2. If your solver is based on an LP-Solver it communicates with via the OsiSolverInterface and if